Idea Validation Idea Validation

 Amplification: (9) Network effects or compounding leverage.
 (10) Portfolio cannibalisation (for corporate ideas).
 (11) Geographic and demographic scalability.
 (12) Exit or strategic acquirer landscape.

 No lens operates in isolation.
-A PRISM verdict aggregates evidence grades across all 12 and applies the kill criterion at the overall level.
+A Idea Validation verdict aggregates evidence grades across all 12 and applies the kill criterion at the overall level.
 An idea can score strongly on 11 lenses and receive a KILL verdict if lens 3 (regulatory feasibility) returns an E-grade finding: unknown feasibility in your target market.

 This is the correct outcome.
 A business that cannot legally operate in its intended market is not a viable business, regardless of how strong its unit economics look on paper.